drivet/website-11ty/src/posts/feed/2013/emacs-cloud.md

 conclusions from this fact.
 I'm not, by any stretch of the imagination, an Emacs "wizard".
 I don't know how to make my Emacs buffer do amazing things with a single key stroke.
-I'm embarrassed to say, for example, that I've only recently learned the keystroke for deleting am entire line.
+I'm embarrassed to say, for example, that I've only recently learned the keystroke for deleting an entire line.

 I'm not a Lisp hacker, and even less of an Emacs Lisp hacker.
 While I wouldn't say my knowledge of Lisp is non-existent, I would still firmly